varun-go/varun-go/README.md

 ## 🔍 About Me

 Hi, my name is Varun Gopal!
 I am a graduate student in chemical engineering at the University of Minnesota—Twin Cities.
 My research work is at the intersection of computational chemistry and machine learning.
-Currently, I am studying the behavior of small molecules, proteins, and enzymes using molecular dynamics simulations.
-Recently, I have been exploring the applications of machine learning in this area, such as through machine learning interatomic potentials.
+I am studying the behavior of small molecules, proteins, and enzymes using molecular dynamics simulations.
+Recently, I have been exploring machine learning applications in this area, such as through machine learning interatomic potentials.
 Check out my [website](https://varun-go.github.io/), where I have posted notes and tutorials on some of these topics!

+## Open to work

+I am currently searching for a full-time position.
+I prefer to work at the intersection of data science and chemistry/chemical engineering, but I am also open to other industries.
+If you think my skillset would overlaps well with an open position, please feel free to reach out to me at!

 ## 📫 How to reach me